 Maintain your own file on your case.
 By having a well-organized file of your own, you will be able to discuss your case with your lawyer intelligently and efficiently—even over the telephone.
 Being well informed will help keep your lawyer's effectiveness up and your costs down.
 Be aware that if your lawyer is working on an hourly basis, you will probably be charged for telephone consultations.
 But they are likely to be less expensive than office visits.

 If your relationship with a particular lawyer does not seem to be working out for some reason, or if you truly believe your case is not progressing as it should, consider asking another lawyer to take over.
 Beware, however, that if you are in the midst of a lawsuit, the judge may need to approve the switch—and has the discretion to refuse the request if he or she believes change would cause an unreasonable delay or prejudice the other side.

 If you are able and anxious to change lawyers, be clear with the first one that you are taking your business elsewhere, and send him or her an immediate written notification of your decision.
 Otherwise, you could end up receiving bills from both lawyers—both of whom might claim that they handled the lion's share of your case, complicating the matter of who is owed what.

 Before you pay anything, be sure that the bill does not amount to more than you agreed to pay.
 If you have a contingency fee arrangement, it is up to your new lawyer and former lawyer to work out how to split the fee.

 Take prompt action against any lawyer whose behavior appears to be deceptive, unethical, or otherwise illegal.
-A call to the local bar association, listed in the telephone directory under Attorneys, should provide you with guidance on what types of lawyer behavior are prohibited and how to file a complaint.
+A call to your state or local bar association should provide you with guidance on what types of lawyer behavior are prohibited and how to file a complaint.